almaan/her2st/README.md

 ```

-_Note_ : Make sure `install-packages.R` have the proper permissions (e.g., by doing `chmod +x install-packages.R` on a Linux computer) before running it.
+_NOTE_ : Make sure `install-packages.R` have the proper permissions (e.g., by doing `chmod +x install-packages.R` on a Linux computer) before running it.

-If everything went as expected you should see a message like :
+If everything went as expected you should see a message like:

 ```sh